acdh-oeaw/arche-curationTools/README.md

 All tools were mainly developed in an Windows environment.
 Though interoperability across operating systems has been kept in mind and should be given.
 If not so, please open an issue.

+## How to use
+You will need Python (3, but 2 might work as well).
+Save the script on your local machine.
+Open it with a text editor (or a dedicated Python editor) and change the variables for folder or file locaction.
+Which variables should be adapted is stated at the top documentation section of each file.
+Save your changes and then execute the script from your favourite CLI with `python scriptname.py`.

 ## chopttl.py
 Cuts up a large ttl file into smaller pieces of a maximum amout of lines.
 Files might get a bit longer if end of an entity was not reached yet.